mdkamrulhossain016846/2023zjudem-7DE/README.md

 ## HI, EVERYONE.
 How are you doing?
 I am MD MASUD PERVEZ PRINCE .

-## This is Nahare Zannat here.
+#This is Nahare Zannat here.
 I am from Bangladesh.
 I am also a member of 7De group.
 My student number is 22351413.
 Nice meeting you.
+#hi nancy